Labiri/clis-wrapper/README.md

    - Specify custom port: `poetry run python main.py 9000`
    - Set in environment: `PORT=9000 poetry run python main.py`

-## Docker Setup Guide for Claude Code OpenAI Wrapper
+## Docker Setup Guide

-This guide provides a comprehensive overview of building, running, and configuring a Docker container for the Claude Code OpenAI Wrapper.
-Docker enables isolated, portable, and reproducible deployments of the wrapper, which acts as an OpenAI-compatible API server routing requests to Anthropic's Claude models via the official Claude Code Python SDK (v0.0.14+).
-This setup supports authentication methods like Claude subscriptions (e.g., Max plan via OAuth for fixed-cost quotas), direct API keys, AWS Bedrock, or Google Vertex AI.
+This guide provides a comprehensive overview of building, running, and configuring a Docker container for the Multi-AI CLI OpenAI Wrapper.
+Docker enables isolated, portable, and reproducible deployments of the wrapper, which acts as an OpenAI-compatible API server routing requests to both Anthropic's Claude models and Google's Gemini models.
+This setup supports authentication methods like Claude subscriptions (e.g., Max plan via OAuth for fixed-cost quotas), direct API keys, AWS Bedrock, Google Vertex AI, and Gemini CLI authentication.

 By containerizing the application, you can run it locally for development, deploy it to remote servers or cloud platforms, and customize behavior through environment variables and volumes.
 This guide assumes you have already cloned the repository and have the `Dockerfile` in the root directory.
 For general repository setup (e.g., Claude Code CLI authentication), refer to the sections above.